COMMUNITY PROGRAMS

 outreach programs for the betterment of our community.

-During the initial visit, the student will work with our dyslexia screener, Tracy Brothers.
-The student is given approximately five assessments to determine the child's language and processing strengths and weaknesses.
+During the initial visit, the student will work one-on-one with our dyslexia screener, Tracy Brothers.
+Over the course of about an hour, the student completes approximately five assessments designed to identify their language and processing strengths and weaknesses.

 Orton-Gillingham Language Training